 - After the reboot log in with the guest account and check to see if all the files have been deleted.

 Simple isn’t it?
 Now you have a quick method on how to delete all the files in the guest account of your Windows 8.1 or Windows 10 device and you can do it in just two minutes of your time.
-If you run into trouble along the way in this tutorial please don’t hesitate to write us below and we will help you further with this issue as soon as possible.
+If you run into any issues along the way while following this tutorial let us know in the comments below and we will help you further as soon as possible.